-As a subsequent event, on December 14, 2011, the Company entered into Note and Security Agreement with David Sheerr, an employee and executive officer of the Company.
+On December 14, 2011, the Company entered into a new Note and Security Agreement with Mr. Sheerr.
 The agreement provides for secured financing of up to \$2,000,000.
-The Company is obligated to pay monthly, interest equal to 0.833% of the outstanding average daily loan balance.
+The Company is obligated to pay monthly, interest equal to 10% per annum calculated on a 360 day year of the outstanding loan balance.
 Principal is payable in sixty equal monthly installments, beginning on July 15, 2012.
 The Company may prepay any or all sums due under this agreement at any time without penalty.
 On closing, the Company borrowed \$1,500,000 under the agreement and repaid in full the \$1,500,000 due under the previously described agreement that the Company entered into with Sheerr Memory on July 27, 2010.
+On January 31, 2012 the Company has borrowed the full \$2,000,000 available under this agreement.
+Principal amounts due under this obligation are \$33,333 per month beginning on July 15, 2012.
+For the next fiscal period following January 31, 2012 the principal amount due under this obligation is \$233,333.
+In each of four fiscal periods from February 1, 2013 thru January 31, 2017 the principal amounts due under this obligation are \$400,000.
+In the fiscal period from February 1, 2017 thru June 30, 2017 the principal amount due on this obligation is \$166,667.

-Based on the cash received from the Purchase Agreement and on the cash flows expected to be provided from the two financing agreements above along with the cash flows projected to result from the Company's operations, management has concluded that the Company's liquidity needs over the next twelve months will be satisfied.
-The Company's short-term cash flow projections include cash flow expected to be generated from its traditional memory solutions business as well as from revenues expected to be generated by sales of its recently developed XcelaSAN product line.
-There can be no assurance, however, that in the short-term, realized revenues will be in line with the Company's projections.
-Actual results may differ from such projections and are subject to certain risks including, without limitation, risks arising from: an adverse change in general economic conditions, changes in the price of memory chips, changes in the demand for memory systems for workstations and servers, changes in the demand for storage caching subsystems, increased competition in the memory systems and storage industries and other factors described in the Company's most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission.
-Management continues to evaluate the Company's liquidity needs and expense structure and adjust its business plan as necessary.
+The Company is currently seeking additional financing from lenders who have the ability to increase advance rates on domestic receivables, lend on foreign receivables and advance funds against future credit card sales.
+In addition, the Company received an offer to sell a portfolio of patents.
+If this sale is consummated, the net proceeds will allow the Company to reduce debt and acquire inventory on a more programmed basis.
+There can be no assurance that the Company will consummate such transactions.
+In addition, there can be no assurance that in the short-term, realized revenues will be in line with the Company's projections.
+Actual results may differ from such projections and are subject to certain risks including, without limitation, risks arising from: an adverse change in general economic conditions, changes in the price of memory chips, changes in the demand for memory systems for workstations and servers, changes in the demand for storage caching subsystems, increased competition in the memory systems and storage industries and other risk factors described in the Company's most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission.